idelbrid/Randomly-Projected-Additive-GPs/README.md

 * `model_specs`: Model specification .json files.
 These are used to store and re-use the configuration of models.
 * `run_scripts`: Re-used/example command-line calls to `gp_experiment_runner.py`.

+## UCI Data Sets
+To download the UCI data sets used for benchmarks, download them from [Andrew Gordon Wilson's home page](https://people.orie.cornell.edu/andrew/pattern/#Data).
+See `config_template.py` for details on how these files are expected to be organized in accordance with your configurations.